 By default, all Mont Alto computer lab printers are set to "duplex" which means that the printer will automatically print on both sides of the paper.
 All applications have the ability to print single sided and is usually an option in the print dialogue box or by selecting a "Properties" button from within the print dialogue box.
 If you require assistance with this setting, please contact the ITS HelpDesk.

-All pages are billed per sheet of paper, duplexing has no effect on the per page cost to the student.The following page costs are in effect for the current academic year...
+All pages are billed per sheet of paper.
+Duplexed pages are billed as a single page.The following page costs are in effect for the current academic year:

-Charge per Page
+Charge Per Page